avinal/avinal.github.io/blog/content/posts/blogs/best-terminal-command-rm--rf-world.md

 ---
 category: blogs
-date: 2024-06-07T23:47:00
+date: 2024-06-07T02:47:00
-description: "In January, I started switching to terminal-based tools and just recently, I was able to use my terminal for most of my development work.
+description: In January, I started switching to terminal-based tools and just recently, I was able to use my terminal for most of my development work.
-  This blog highlights what tools I am using and for what purposes."
+  This blog highlights what tools I am using and for what purposes.
 image: /images/dog-using-terminal.jpg
 tags:
 - terminal